osmarks/website/blog/other-stuff.md

   * Egan has short story anthologies which I have also read and recommend.
 * [Stories of Your Life and Others](https://www.goodreads.com/book/show/223380.Stories_of_Your_Life_and_Others) - just very good short stories.
 Chiang has written a sequel, [Exhalation](https://www.goodreads.com/book/show/41160292-exhalation), which I also entirely recommend.
   * He also write [Arrival](https://www.goodreads.com/book/show/32200035-arrival).
 I like this but not the movie, since the movie's scriptwriters clearly did not understand what was going on.
-* [A Hero's War](https://m.fictionpress.com/s/3238329/1/A-Hero-s-War) - bootstrapping industrialization in a setting with magic.
+* [A Hero's War](https://fictionpress.com/s/3238329/1/A-Hero-s-War) - bootstrapping industrialization in a setting with magic.
 Unfortunately, unfinished and seems likely to remain that way.
 * [Snow Crash](https://www.goodreads.com/book/show/40651883-snow-crash) - a fun action story even though I don't take the tangents into Sumerian mythology (?) very seriously.
   * Since this list was written, I think it became notorious for introducing the "metaverse" as pushed by Facebook now.
 This is very silly.
 Everyone who is paying attention knows that the real metaverse is Roblox.
 * [Limitless](https://en.wikipedia.org/wiki/Limitless_(TV_series)) (the movie is also decent) - actually among the least bad depictions of superhuman intelligence I've seen in media, and generally funny.
-* [Pantheon](https://en.wikipedia.org/wiki/Pantheon_(TV_series)) - unfortunately cancelled and pulled from streaming (for tax purposes somehow?) and thus hard to watch, but one of about three TV series I've seen on the subject of brain uploads, and I think the smartest.
+* [Pantheon](https://en.wikipedia.org/wiki/Pantheon_(TV_series)) - ~~unfortunately cancelled and pulled from streaming (for tax purposes somehow?) and thus hard to watch,~~ apparently uncancelled and hosted by Amazon now?!
+Still hard to watch.
+One of about three TV series I've seen on the subject of brain uploads, and I think the smartest, not that this is a very high bar since it's frequently quite silly (they repeatedly talk about how uploads are just data which can be copied, and then forget this every time it would be useful).
 Some day I want my own ominous giant cube of servers in Norway.
 * [Mark of the Fool](https://www.goodreads.com/series/346305-mark-of-the-fool) - somewhat standardly D&D-like world, but the characters are well-written and take reasonable decisions.
 * [Nice Dragons Finish Last](https://www.goodreads.com/series/128485-heartstrikers) - enjoyable urban fantasy.
 * [Street Cultivation](https://www.goodreads.com/series/287542-street-cultivation) - again, sane characters who do not make obviously stupid decisions for plot reasons.
+* [Nexus](https://www.goodreads.com/book/show/13642710-nexus) - somewhat dumb plot (I think; I read it a while ago and am not far through a reread now) but very cool transhumanist technology.

 Special mentions (i.e. "I haven't gotten around to reading these but they are well-reviewed and sound interesting") to:
 * [The Divine Cities](https://www.goodreads.com/series/159695-the-divine-cities) by Robert Jackson Bennet.